cacheflowe/haxademic/guides/windows-wsl-notes.md

   </VirtualHost>
 ```

-* If Apache doesn't already have ssl enabled, you'll get an error message on Apache restart like this: `Invalid command 'SSLEngine'`.
-To fix this, run this command:

-* `sudo a2enmod ssl`

 * If all goes well, you should be able to make requests like `https://localhost` or `https://your.ip.address` from other devices.
 You might have to manually allow the self-signed certificate in any given browser.

 * Here's [another set of instructions](https://gist.github.com/jitheshkt/7f578e3f450af9d0e8a248545d2662d7) for enabling SSL on WSL Apache